Burning The Toast

 Which option?
 Option 1 sounds like an easy option.
-But what happens if the toaster changes over time, the toast chart is still on the wall with the original pieces, but the toast now delivered isn't that original colour.
-Did it get spotted? probably not.
-What if no 'pantone toast colours' are specified in the file, Just cross your fingers and hope for the best.
+But what happens if our Toaster 2 changes over time, the toast chart is still on the wall with the original colours, but the toast now popping up isn't the same original colour.
+Did it get spotted by the toast operator?
+Probably not.
+It is cross your fingers and hope for the best.
 No, it's not a good option.

 Using option 2, we have everything contained in a software program, even better, we can regularly re-toast levels 1-10 so the software re-calibrates the electricity supply so the hundreds of readings we took are still accurate.
-If no 'pantone toast colour' is specified, we still know the software will correctly match the shades in the file.
-If they are specified, we know the software will home in and match them automatically.
+We still know the software will correctly match the toast shades, even if the toaster elements have gotten tired.

 This is colour management.
 It is a precise method of measurement, or without it, a manual hit and miss situation.
 We do take colour management seriously… and you benefit from it, every print.

 Putting all this together in colour printing terms.